ksplit/idlc/README.md

 implementations of tracing, shadow tracking, or RPC message delivery), which must be defined and linked by both sides.
 The `nullnet_gen` driver in the `nullnet_gen` branch of `lvd-linux` has a mostly complete set of implementations in `glue_user.c`, which should be usable as a drop-in implementation in any other LVD driver.

+You will also need to implement the KLCD dispatch loop and the LVDs `handle_rpc_calls` dispatcher, an implementation of the former of wich you'll find in `nullnet_gen/net_klcd/main.c`.